Code-Institute-Submissions/Just-Phrasals/README.md

  - After users input their answers, they are prompted to click the 'Check Answers' button
  - 'Check Answers' button: Border turns yellow when hovered over.
 When clicked, the 'Check Answers' button activates a Javascript feedback function that gives users feedback on answers.
  - Feedback function: Reveals a green tick for correct answers and red X for incorrect answers.
-The users' total score is revealed in the feedback bar along with a feedback comment, where they are prompted to 'Keep trying' haven't answered all questions correctly.
+The user's total score is revealed in the feedback bar along with a feedback comment, where they are prompted to 'Keep trying' if they haven't answered all questions correctly.

     <img src="assets/screenshots/up-exercise.jpg" alt="up-exercise-screenshot">